(noun) the quality of being able to cope with a difficult situation; “a man of great ingenuity.”

 The kids were resourceful and creative.
 My abrupt reflection-

 We report for work Monday to Friday, and for others, til Saturday.
 We go to our job station to check email, work, chat a little and work again.
-We leave our station for a while to pee, make coffee, eat breakfast or lunch or brunch.
+Then we leave our station for a while to pee, make coffee, eat breakfast or lunch or brunch.
 And before dark, we exit the office to go home.
 It has been a routine.
 And sad to say — for others or most — between the time IN and OUT, we do pretty much nothing but still complain a lot.

 Many of us would see ourselves working beyond our roles and complain because of the bulk of work.
 Some do nothing at all and yet still complain.
 Complaints may be because of the lack of resources.. the not so dependable staff.. the petite pay.. the tough boss.. stunted growth opportunities.
 It is saddening to say that for some of us, complaining is a way of life.

 We see work as demanding and painful, making our lives so unhappy without realizing that maybe we contribute to these troubles as well.

 And then my boys — or other kids as well.
 They have little experience in baseball, and yet they played it with pleasure and with good grace.
 They did not have the resources and yet explored for alternate materials.
 These boys displayed creativity vis-à-vis employees who either lack creativity or do not have what it takes to compete in the global market.

 I see my boys like those who bring a whiff of fresh air in the corporate world.
 These are office staff who may handle routine matters and yet seal every task with initiative and commitment.
 They acquire new skills, continuously update themselves and even handle given task with great zest and creativity.
 Their dedication to their work and enthusiasm for their growth are truly exemplary.
 These are also the same people who are valued by the organization and who are consistently rewarded in every appraisal.